nabilahzainuri/-STUDYING-CUSTOMER-BEHAVIOUR-SHOPPING-HABITS-ANALYSIS-FOR-TARGETED-MARKETING-STRATEGIES/README.md

 I have also applied codes to describe the data, cleaning the data, manipulate the data, as well as producing graphical representation to further answering the problem statement.

+Working further, I have created a Power BI Dashboard for the analysis that was done in the Jupyter Notebook for further clarification on the variables that are observed.
+I have uploaded the dashboard in pbix files as well as pdf file for reference.

 Do let me know if there;s anything I can work on to improve on this notebook! :)